It has been called California’s Main Street.

-South from Chico the landscape for a while is almost devoid of many trees.
+South from Chico the landscape for a while is almost devoid of any trees.

 Near the Sutter Buttes is the 4,507-acre Colusa National Wildlife Refuge.
 The largest of five refuges in the area, it is one of the most important wintering spots on the Pacific Coast Flyway.
-It hosts every year more than 200,000 duck and 50,000 geese.
+Every year it hosts more than 200,000 duck and 50,000 geese.

 Driving through Gridley and Live Oak toward Yuba City you enter California’s peach bowl.
-Many orchards have been farmed there for more than a century by Sikh families.
+Many orchards have been farmed by more than a century by Sikh families.

 The next stop of consequence is Sacramento – the valley’s largest city.